E.C. (Gene) Ayres has worked on location and in the field

 Expert at a provincial state university in Harbin which delayed publication other than select markets.
 His recent memoir about these adventures, Inside the New China, published by Transaction Publishing of Rutgers University, is available

 wherever books are sold and was re-released in March of 2013.
 His fact-based novel

 a literary thriller in the Da Vinci Code tradition, has been translated into seven languages, most recently

 in Rome under his pseudonym John Underwood, and ranked in the top ten in the Italian edition by Newton Compton Editori.
-Due to its highly controversial content it is not yet available in English.
+It is not yet available in English.

 link between the new Ripper and the original.
 The Italian title is il